google/devlibrary/README.md

 ### How to get started:

-Headover to [our product website](https://devlibrary.withgoogle.com/), and click the __Submit Your Content__ button.
-You can also learn more about the submission process using the [contribution guidelines](https://devlibrary.advocu.com/assets/docs/contributors_guidelines.pdf) to get started.
+Headover to [our product website](https://devlibrary.withgoogle.com/), and browse through the various projects contributed by the developer community.

-Lastly, "Watch" the repository for any future updates.
+ "Watch" the repository for any future updates.
 If you have specific questions about the roadmap and [create an issue](https://github.com/google/devlibrary/issues).